PROGRAM EDUCATIONAL OBJECTIVES | FACULTY LISTING | A.S. PROGRAM GUIDE

 - Students will understand the ethical implications of their work and will be familiar with the laws, codes, and specifications governing the professional conduct of those practicing civil engineering.

-- Students will have an appreciation for the arts, the humanities, and their own and other cultures.
+- Students will have an appreciation for the arts, the humanities and their own culture as well as others.

 - Students will understand the positive and negative contributions of science and technology in the modern world.